-458. An employee who qualifies for reimbursement of damaged, destroyed or stolen property shall submit a claim to his/her department head with all available documentation not later than thirty (30) calendar days after the date of such alleged occurrence.
+483. An employee who qualifies for reimbursement of damaged, destroyed or stolen property shall submit a claim to the employee's department head with all available documentation not later than thirty (30) calendar days after the date of such alleged occurrence.
 An employee shall be entitled to an appropriate reimbursement no later than 120 days following the submission of such claim.
 Reimbursement may be delayed if the employee does not submit the appropriate documentation.